Free Tool

 Built for NRI landlords

-RealAssist reconciles your Form 26AS TDS credits, computes Schedule HP deductions, and generates an ITR-2 summary — no India visit needed.
+RealAssist reconciles Form 26AS credits, computes Schedule HP deductions, and exports an ITR-2 summary your CA can file — from anywhere in the world.
+Free for 14 days, no card required.

 Disclaimer: Results are indicative only.
 This calculator uses standard tax rates for FY 2024-25 and does not account for all individual circumstances, exemptions or recent legislative changes.
 Do not use these figures for actual ITR filing without independent verification.
 Consult a qualified Chartered Accountant before filing.